-In Bangladesh, children are generally suffering from several common diseases such as fast and/or difficulty of breathing or acute respiratory infection, diarrhea with bloods, fever etc. However, to the best of our knowledge, there is noresearch has been conducted to determine the association between C-section and such early childhood diseases in Bangladesh.
-Hence, it is important to study the consequence of C-section delivery on the child health particularly on the early childhood diseases using a proper statistical method.Therefore, we aimed to investigate the causal association between C-section delivery and childhood diseases using a propensity score method.
-This study also looks for key factors associated with childhood diseases.
-The study uses data from the BDHS 2014 and MICS 2012 collected from the nationally representative cross-sectional survey.
-By identifying key factors, the present study is to assess the data on type of delivery and childhood diseases collected by MICS and DHS and compare C-section measures.
+In Bangladesh, children are generally suffering from several common diseases such as fever, fast and/or difficulty of breathing, blood in stools and diarrhea.
+However, to the best of our knowledge, there is no published record that any research has been conducted to determine the association between C-section and such early childhood diseases in Bangladesh.
+Therefore, it is important to study the consequence of C-section delivery on the child health particularly on the early childhood diseases applying an appropriate statistical method.
+To fill this gap in knowledge, we aimed to investigate the association between C-section delivery and childhood diseases using a propensity score method.
+This study also explores for key factors associated with childhood diseases.

 2. Methods

+The study uses data from the BDHS 2014 and MICS 2012 the nationally representative surveys for the comparison and strengthen its findings.
+By identifying key factors, the present study is to assess the data on the type of delivery and childhood diseases collected by the MICS and DHS and to compare the results.

-Data source and Study design
+Data source and study design

-We used the latest available secondary dataset from the Bangladesh Demographic and Health Survey (BDHS, 2014) for our study.
-To compare the results, we also used another secondary survey data, the multiple indicator cluster survey (MICS, 2012-13) in Bangladesh (UNICEF, 2015).
-BDHS is large, household surveys produced by the Demographic and Health Surveys Program.
-The targeted sample is based on nationally representative sampling plans.
-The surveys highlighted on identical measures of fertility and child mortality, and indicators of access to maternal and child health interventions, illness, treatment, and nutritional status.
-These surveys also collect a wide range of identical socioeconomic status, demographic status, and other such information.
-These data-sets are fully open-access (Corsi, Perkins, & Subramanian, 2017).
-There 7886 number of mother-child pairs information was given which represents the seven divisions (Chittagong, Dhaka, Barisal, Sylhet, Rajshahi, Khulna, Rangpur) in Bangladesh.
-Districts are taken as the main sampling strata for the sample (NIPORT/Bangladesh, Associates, & International, 2016).
-Among them, the number of children living with their mother is 6650 and about 1236 children don’t elive with their mother.
-From figure 1, 4557 children of three years of age are selected as a sample because BDHS only contains C-Section information of this age of child and 2093 children greater than 3 years are omitted for final analysis.
+We used the latest available dataset from the Bangladesh Demographic and Health Survey (BDHS, 2014) for our study.
+To compare the results, we also used another parallel survey data, the multiple indicator cluster survey (MICS, 2012-13) in Bangladesh (UNICEF, 2015).
+The BDHS is large, household surveys produced by the Demographic and Health Surveys Program and MICS is also large, multi-dimensional household survey conducted by UNICEF.
+Both survey highlighted on identical measures of fertility and child mortality, and indicators of access to maternal and child health interventions, illness, treatment, and nutritional status.
+Both data-sets are fully open-access (Corsi, Perkins, & Subramanian, 2017).
+Both surveys represent the seven administrative divisions (Dhaka, Chittagong, Sylhet, Rajshahi, Rangpur, Barisal and Khulna) of Bangladesh.
+These administrative divisions are taken as the main sampling strata for the sample (NIPORT/Bangladesh, Associates, & International, 2016; UNICEF, 2015).

+There 7886 number of mother-child pairs information was given.
+From figure 1 depicted that 4557 children of three years of age are selected as a sample because BDHS only contains C-section information of this age of child and 2093 children greater than 3 years are omitted for final analysis.

-Figure 1: Flow Chart of BDHS data for study population
+Figure 1: Flow Chart of BDHS data for the study population

-MICS is the largest, multi-dimensional household survey conducted by UNICEF.
-They focuson reproductive health, maternal and child health interventions, child nutrition status and early childhood development, and use similar methods and measurement protocols inDHS.MICS also collects an identical set of socioeconomic characteristics of individuals and households.Data-sets were open access for the public domain (Corsi et al., 2017).
-MICS is based on a sample of 51,895 households (43,474 rural, 8,421 urban) interviewed with a response rate of 98.5% and provides a comprehensive picture of children and women health in the seven administrative divisions (Dhaka, Chittagong, Sylhet, Rajshahi, Rangpur, Barisal, Khulna) of Bangladesh.
-Districts were identified as the main sample strata for sample selection at 2 stages (UNICEF, 2015).
+The 2012-13 MICS is based on a sample of 51895 households (43474 rural and 8421 urban) interviewed with a response rate of 98.5%.
 In this study, the child age ranged from 0 to 24 months were included; 36197 women have not had a child and 15481 babies greater than 24 months were excluded from the analysis.
-Therefore, the sample included 7921 children and mother information for analysis.
-Among the 7921 children, the information about the type of delivery has only 2181 children and 2122 children have both types of delivery and disease information (Figure 2).
+Therefore, the sample included 7902 mother-child pair for analysis (Figure 2).